Marketing Enablement Tools for Stronger Sales: Part 3 of 7

 That click takes them to a website or online repository where they get whatever they need, and their initial interest in a product or business is immediately nurtured.
 QR codes can be made even more effective with the incorporation of other marketing enablement tools into the system.

 That QR code could connect to a unique URL personalized to address the interests and concerns of that particular prospect.
 That same customization can be used with variable print technology to generate personalized collateral materials.
 And the information gleaned about the prospect can be used to automatically create more relevant and impactful emails.

 Who Is Interested In QR Codes?
-You Are – We Hope.
+You Are—We Hope.

 I’ll be talking about some of those other marketing enablement services in the next few weeks.
 So be sure to check back Tuesday.
 At Superior Business Solutions, we have unmatched expertise in QR codes, and how to use them for maximum benefit to your business.
-(Our specialty is integrating them with those other tools to automate a better “hit rate” for turning leads into sales.
+Our specialty is integrating them with those other tools to automate a better “hit rate” for turning leads into sales.

 You don’t have to wait for this series to end to call us.
-You could be enjoying a higher conversion rate tomorrow thanks to marketing enablement tools we put in place today.
+You could enjoy a higher conversion rate tomorrow thanks to marketing enablement tools we put in place today.
 Call Superior today, or get in touch with one of our talented sales reps.
 The “QR” in QR codes stands for “Quick Response.”
 We’re confident that we can help you see why.

 Check out the other posts in this series:

 Will proLEAD Lead Generation Work as a Marketing Enablement Tool?